virasana/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 ```

 ** Note: ** When you edit the hosts file to all nodes, also use that time to disable SELINUX on all nodes, to save pain and grief later.
+Additionally (if you choose to use ubuntu) you may need to enable the following in /etc/nsswitch.conf, so as to make DNS work through the hosts file as well as the usual DNS:

+`hosts:          files nisplus nis dns`

 On AWS Firewall/Security group, I have allowed all traffic within this VPC from 10.0.0.0/16.
 Also all traffic is allowed from my IP.